-- 42. DEFENDANTS, from time-to-time unlawfully deducted wages from PLAINTIFF and CALIFORNIA CLASS Members' pay without explanations and without authorization to do so or notice to PLAINTIFF and the CALIFORNIA CLASS Members.
-As a result, DEFENDANTS violated Labor Code § 221. - Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take 43. off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
+- 57. During the CLASS PERIOD, DEFENDANT also systematically failed to record and pay PLAINTIFF and CALIFORNIA CLASS Members the correct amount of wages due for split-shift premiums.
+The applicable Industrial Welfare Commission Wage Orders define a "split-shift" as a "work schedule, which is interrupted by non-paid, non- working, periods established by the employer, other than bona fide rest or meal periods."
+The Industrial Welfare Commission Wage Orders further provide, "When an employee works a split shift, one (1) hour's pay at the minimum wage shall be paid in addition to the minimum wage for that workday, except when the employee resides at the place of employment."
+DEFENDANT, from time-to-time, required PLAINTIFF and CLASS Members to work split-shifts throughout the CLASS PERIOD, but intentionally and unlawfully failed to pay PLAINTIFF and the CLASS Members split-shift premium wages and failed to pay PLAINTIFF and CLASS Members the correct overtime compensation for hours worked in excess of eight (8) in a workday and forty (40) in a workweek.
+As a result, PLAINTIFF and the CLASS Members were underpaid during their employment with DEFENDANT. - 58.
+Specifically, as to PLAINTIFF, PLAINTIFF was from time to time unable to take off duty meal and rest breaks and were not fully relieved of duty for his rest and meal periods.
 PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which she was required by DEFENDANT to work ten (10) hours of work.
+Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which they were required by DEFENDANT to work ten (10) hours of work.
 When DEFENDANT provided PLAINTIFF with a rest break, they required PLAINTIFF to remain on-duty and on-call for the rest break.
-DEFENDANT policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be her off-duty meal periods.
+DEFENDANT policy caused PLAINTIFF to remain on-call and on-duty during what was supposed to be his off-duty meal periods.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.
 Moreover, DEFENDANT also provided PLAINTIFF with paystubs that failed to comply with Cal.
 Lab.
 Code § 226.
-Further, DEFENDANT also failed to reimburse PLAINTIFF for required business expenses related to the use of her personal cell phone, on behalf of and in furtherance of her employment with DEFENDANT.
-To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to her or any penalty wages owed to her under Cal.
+Further, DEFENDANT also failed to reimburse PLAINTIFF for required business expenses related to the use of his personal vehicle, on behalf of and in furtherance of his employment with DEFENDANT.
+Moreover, DEFENDANT also failed to pay PLAINTIFF all tips owed to him.
+DEFENDANT failed to pay PLAINTIFF all applicable split-shift premiums owed to him during his employment.
+To date, DEFENDANT has not fully paid PLAINTIFF the minimum, overtime and double time compensation still owed to them or any penalty wages owed to them under Cal.
 Lab.
 Code § 203.
 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.